Yemen Arab Republic: Post-war period

 Marching of an pro-republican forces.
 Army was main power of Yemeni coups in 1970s.

 Although the war was over, its consequences remained.
 The country's already small infrastructure was badly damaged by fighting, bombing and shelling, the weak economy collapsed, and people became even poorer.
-The first decade after the war was marked by political instability (as a several coups of dissident officers).
+The first decade after the war was marked by political instability (and several coups of dissident officers).

 Rebuilding North Yemen's infrastructure after the civil war proved extremely problematic.
 Apart from the devastated economy, there were other problems: the military took up to 50 percent of the national budget, amounting to only about £9 million in total, which was hopelessly inadequate in the circumstances.
 The army was the main social lift, but it (like the government) was riddled with graft and corruption.
 Controlled by the government, the military's logistics system not only depended on Sana'a's trust in the loyalty of local commanders, but was also susceptible to bribery and corruption.
 Although various leaders of the Yemen Arab Republic attempted to modernize the state, increase literacy, combat corruption, and rebuild and expand small infrastructure, this did not have the expected impact on the development of the country, which by 1990 remained very underdeveloped, poor, and mired in corruption, largely due to political instability and widespread nepotism.

 Back in the 1960s, the Republican government formed the "Ministry of Tribal Affairs" or MTA (Arabic: وزارة شؤون القبائل) to deal with tribal issues and resolve tribe conflicts, which spread under the monarchy.
 The first president of the Yemen Arab Republic, Abdullah al-Sallal, was overthrown even before the civil war ended, in 1967, and was succeeded by Abdul Rahman al-Eryani, the first and last civilian leader in North Yemen.
 He opposed the Yemeni monarchy, but made moves to reconcile with royalists at the end of the civil war.
 In 1970, he reached a national peace accord with many supporters of the royal regime and established formal relations with Saudi Arabia, persuading it to recognize new republic.
 Under his rule, a unification agreement with South Yemen was reached in 1972 (which formed the basis for unification in 1990), a permanent constitution was adopted, and the first parliamentary elections were held.